-Bonds issued by GSEs such as the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage (Freddie Mac) are not backed by the same guarantee as federal government agencies.
+Bonds issued by GSEs such as the Federal National Mortgage Association (Fannie Mae, the Federal Home Loan Mortgage (Freddie Mac) and The Federal Agricultural Mortgage Corporation (Farmer Mac) are not backed by the same guarantee as federal government agencies.
 Bonds issued by GSEs carry credit risk.

 It is also important to gather information about the enterprise that is issuing the agency bond, particularly if it is issued by a GSE.
-Two of the largest players in the agency bond market—Fannie Mae and Freddie Mac—are publicly traded companies who register their stock with the SEC and provide disclosures that are publicly available including annual reports, quarterly reports and reports of current events that stand to impact the company.
+Players in the agency bond market—Fannie Mae, Freddie Mac and Farmer Mac—are publicly traded companies who register their stock with the SEC and provide disclosures that are publicly available including annual reports, quarterly reports and reports of current events that stand to impact the company.
 These documents can give you insight into the economic health of the company, the challenges and opportunities it faces, and short- and long-term corporate goals.
 These company filings are available online on the SEC's website.
 It is important to learn about the issuing agency because it will affect the strength of any guarantee provided on the agency bond.
 Evaluating an agency's credit rating before you invest should be standard procedure.

 |On September 6, 2008, both Freddie Mac and Fannie Mae were placed into conservatorship by the Federal Housing Finance Agency (FHFA), which regulates the country’s secondary mortgage markets.
 As conservator, FHFA has ultimate control over the two organizations.|